weweb-assets/ww-expand/AI.md

 - contentLayout: any[] - Components for content area

 ***Exposed Variables:***
-- value: boolean - Current expand state of the component
+- value: boolean - Current expand state of the component (Path: variables['current_element_uid-value'])

-***Events:***
-- change: Triggered when expand state changes via user interaction.
-Payload: {domEvent: Event, value: boolean}
-- initValueChange: Triggered when initial value changes.
-Payload: {value: boolean}

 ***Notes:***
 All 3 slots are required.